 Qualitative Research provides us with the human side of research, providing researchers with an opportunity to understand "how", "why" in great detail, often for a smaller number of participants.
-Utilization of descriptive and projective techniques allows the researcher to uncover unmet needs, pain points, and opportunities to create products, services, and approaches to serve the target market being studied.
+Utilization of descriptive and projective techniques allows the researcher to uncover unmet needs, pain points, and opportunities to create products, services, evaluation and approaches to serve the population being studied.
 These techniques are very much in line with Advanis work using descriptive choice methods - participants reveal their preferences for features and services rather than state them directly (which is aligned with actual purchase behavior).

 The Advanis team includes skilled qualitative researchers and moderators.
 We use the best method for the project specifications, including research needs, budget, and timeline.
 Our methods include, but are not limited to: